 Who Nancy and son, Ed, 15 with friends Sheila and her son, Max, 19

-Where and why Nancy: Ed’s older brother and friends were in South America on a school football tour.
+Where Nancy: Ed’s older brother and friends went to South America on a school football tour.
 We flew out to watch a couple of matches and take in some sights.
-Three centres in less than 10 days is a tall order – especially when there are football matches to watch as well – but this trip, tailor-made by Audley Travel, worked well for us and maximised our time.
+Three centres in less than 10 days is a tall order – especially when there’s football to watch as well.
+But this trip, tailor-made for us around our dates and matches by Audley Travel, worked well and really maximised our time in the two countries.

-Itinerary London Heathrow BA flight overnight, direct to Buenos Aires.
-Two days in BA, then internal flight to Puerto Iguazú, the Argentinian side of the Falls.
-Two days at Iguazú then internal flight from Foz d’Iguazú in Brazil to Rio de Janeiro.
-Three days in Rio then direct flight back to London.
+Our Argentina and Brazil Itinerary We took a British Airways London Buenos Aires flight from Heathrow which is both direct and overnight.
+After two days in Buenos Aires, an internal flight took us to Puerto Iguazú, on the Argentinian side of the Iguazu Falls.
+We had two days to explore Iguazú then took another internal flight, this time from Foz d’Iguazú in Brazil to Rio de Janeiro.
+After three days in Rio we flew direct back to London.

 Buenos Aires Family Holiday

-Although we’re usually happy exploring under our own steam this was a fabulous taster of the city and we would never have managed to cover so much ground on our own.
+Although we’re usually happy exploring under our own steam this was a fabulous taster of the city.
+We would never have managed to cover so much ground on our own.

 Our tour began in the Recoleta cemetery, because it’s quietest at the beginning of the day.
-I’d slightly baulked at the idea of burial ground as tourist attraction but was persuaded by our visit.
-Recoleta is like a small and ornate town for the dead, beautiful in its own way and full of the city’s history and memories, the resting place of heroes, aristocrats and artists.
+I’d baulked slightly at the idea of a burial ground as tourist attraction but I was won round by our visit.
+Recoleta is like a small and ornate town for the dead and it’s beautiful in its own way.
+Full of the city’s history and memories it is the resting place of heroes, aristocrats and artists.

 Our guide directed us to tombs with beautiful carvings and tragic stories.
-Look out for the graceful statue of a girl at a doorway, commemorating heiress Rufina Cambaceres who was mistakenly buried alive when she fell into a coma, aged 19.
+Look out for the graceful statue of a girl at a doorway, commemorating heiress Rufina Cambaceres, mistakenly buried alive when she fell into a coma, aged 19.

 But the most poignant of all are the mausoleums that are no longer tended – decaying and forgotten.